ViciousSquid/Dosidicus/Docs/Brain Tool.md

 # Brain Tool
 The **Brain Tool** allows for visualising and manipulating the Dosidicus neural network.
+It has tools for editing neurons (which directly affect the squid's mood and behaviour) and shows how the brain learns and forms associations.

 ![image](https://github.com/user-attachments/assets/1736d8cd-1ef4-4221-8618-d69e470783cd)